Logo

 • Identify the pests before spraying pesticides.
 Ask a specialist at your garden center for advice on how to treat for that specific pest.

-• Only buy pesticides you need in amounts you will use.
+• Only buy pesticides you need in the amounts you will use.

 • Use pesticides and fertilizers sparingly and never apply to your lawn or garden if the weather calls for rain.